Songluchuan/EGO-YOLO/README.md

 3. Reset all the data into a COCO format from detron2 format.
 Here is the mAP-50 results without pretrained YOLOv5 and pretrained YOLOv5:
 <img width="629" alt="image" src="https://github.com/Songluchuan/EGO-YOLO/assets/42260891/2e1d292c-0d23-4591-a886-ccd7ba5579b1">
+\textbf{Moreover, we show the real-world (real headset videos) comparison results for reference}